Manjakatompo

 Manjakatompo is a town and commune in Madagascar.
 It belongs to the district of Ambatolampy, which is a part of Vakinankaratra Region.
 The population of the commune was estimated to be approximately 6,000 in 2001 commune census.

-The town is situated near the Ankaratra massif and the third highest peak of Madagascar, the Mount Tsiafajavona (2643 meters).
+The town is situated near the Ankaratra massif and the third highest peak of Madagascar, Mount Tsiafajavona (2643 meters).

 There is a forest station near the town covering 8320 ha.